 Apple is preparing for potentially the most extensive redesign of an iPhone ever, planning a “major shake-up” in time for the phone’s 20th anniversary in 2027, reports Bloomberg’s Mark Gurman.

 Among its most anticipated rumored features is a foldable iPhone, a product that has been said to have been in development for years.
 Though there had been previous rumors of a folding iPhone, current rumors indicate that Apple is now seriously poised to release a 2026 or 2027 model.
-The rumored foldable phone price has been estimated at between $2,000 and $2,500, in line with Samsung’s Galaxy Z Fold series, and targeting a premium user base.
+The rumored foldable phone price has been estimated at between $2,000 and $2,500, which is in line with Samsung’s Galaxy Z Fold series and targets a premium user base.

 Yet another important shift arrives in the form of a new iPhone Pro model that utilizes even more glass to push Apple’s flagship brand further in luxury value.
-The outside transformation may not be nearly as sensational in the short run, but this all-glass strategy is a sign of Apple’s changing design philosophy.
+The outside transformation may not be nearly as sensational in the short run, but this all-glass strategy signifies Apple’s changing design philosophy.

 Apple has reportedly faced a myriad of technical challenges in bringing the foldable iPhone to life.
 The Information has indicated that durability concerns set the initial 2025 timeline back to the more realistic 2026 or 2027.
 While Apple tends to lag in exploring new device categories, it tends to prioritize elegant design and functionality over being first to market.